III. Examination, Standing and Promotion

 Grade point averages are calculated by dividing the total number of grade points obtained (credit hours x grade point weight) by the number of credit hours attempted during the period in question in the program.
 Grade point averages are shown to one decimal place.
 The University calculates two grade point averages, which form part of the student's official record: the Assessment Grade Point Average; and the Cumulative Grade Point Average.

-Assessment GPA: For all students, the assessment GPA is calculated at the end of the assessment period, May - April, provided that 24 credit hours or more have been attempted in the program since the last assessment in that program.
+Assessment GPA: For all students, the assessment GPA is calculated at the end of the assessment period, May - April, provided that a minimum of 24 credit hours have been attempted in the program since the last assessment in that program.
+When a student has attempted less than 24 credit hours in an assessment period, the assessment GPA is deferred.
+The assessment will take place in the next assessment period provided the total attempted credit hours since the last assessment equals or exceeds 24 credit hours.
 All work attempted toward the current program of study (including the no degree program) is included in the assessment with the exception of courses designated with the "W", "#" or "X" notation.

 Cumulative GPA: Is based on all work taken toward a degree program.
 The cumulative grade point average is used to determine the student's divisional standing at graduation.